niksudan/discord-weekly/README.md

 - Apple Music track URL
 - SoundCloud track URL

-After each new playlist, a message is posted to a channel that will mention the top 5 contributors of that week.
+After each new playlist, a message is posted to a channel that will show the following information:

+- Top 5 artists
+- Top 5 genres
+- Top 5 contributors

 ## Installation